Cliffback/alfred-kitty-integration/README.md

 mkdir -p ~/.config/kitty && echo "--listen-on unix:/tmp/mykitty" > ~/.config/kitty/macos-launch-services-cmdline
 ```

-Then in the Alfred Settings, under General > Terminal, change the Application dropdown to "Custom" and paste in the content of [alfred-kitty-integration.applescript](alfred-kitty-integration.applescript) and you should be good to go
+Then in the Alfred Settings, under Features > Terminal, change the Application dropdown to "Custom" and paste in the content of [alfred-kitty-integration.applescript](alfred-kitty-integration.applescript) and you should be good to go

 You will also need to install `jq` if you don't already have it:
 ```bash